Modern Bathroom Mood Board

 Then, I get to add in all the little details.
 I could shop for things like this all day.
 Oh right, I pretty much already do.

-SO many words in the this post.
+So many words in this modern bathroom mood board post.
 When I’m nervous or excited or upset I tend to ramble.
 So, sorry if this post is a bit of a long ramble. 🙂

-Completely unrelated to anything I just talked about – I am so inspired by strong people, strong words, just strength in general.
-I try be strong when I can but lately have been feeling weak, unlovable.
+Completely unrelated to anything I just talked about – I am so inspired by strong people, strong words, and just strength in general.
+I try to be strong when I can but lately have been feeling weak, and unlovable.

 Wishing you a joyful day!

 I super-like that art so even if it doesn’t end up in the bathroom we should get that for our house please.

 Yes!!
 I’m glad you’re on board with it!